google-deepmind/bbeh/bbeh/benchmark_tasks/bbeh_linguini/README.md

 answers.
 For example, the *fill blanks* questions have multiple blanks that need to be filled.
 We create questions that have a single answer by randomly selecting one of those blanks and only asking the model to fill that one.

+**Note:** We have found that there are 7 duplicate (and problematic) examples in our set, due to issues in post-processing the original dataset.